 Green glass bottle (base only), embossed on the base ‘Hunyadi Janos, Saxlehners Bitterquelle’, for mineral water.
-This was imported, probably to nearby Felixstowe, and consumed at Kirton Rectory in the 1900s.
+It was regarded as a cure for constipation.
+This was imported and consumed at Kirton Rectory in the 1900s.

 Left: Crosse and Blackwell’s Mango Chutney, with remnants of label – imported ingredients Right: dried olives, with remnants of labels on neck and body – imported ingredients